FATE ONE: A Prophecy

 Dismissing the guard’s hesitance, she then turned her words back to the black-dressed man who, still in a doubled-over slouch, laughed evermore.

 “For you, however, the cold loneliness of exile awaits… for instigating a war steeped in autocracy and genocide.
 An eternity of nothing is your wish?
-Then I shall grant it.”
+Then grant it I shall.”

 With those words, his laughter finally halted.